auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 - The universe is randomly started.
 - The universe goes from order to disorder (entropy) following orderly laws of nature.
 - Complexity quickly and efficiently creates more entropy.
-- Complexity causes life which speeds up entropy (the heat death of the universe).
+- Complexity causes life which speeds up entropy (the heat death of the universe) in exchange for life maintaining and growing before succumbing to disorder.
 - Life causes subjective experience, consciousness.
 Consciousness in humans is the feeling of not being in a dreamless sleep.
 Consciousness involves self-perception, decision making, and modification of behavior.
 There is something it is like to _be_ information processing.
 Consciousness gives subjective meaning and value.
 - Intersubjective reality is the similarity and conflict of subjective selves.
 Beyond biological evolution, it is evolution on the cultural level of shared beliefs and behaviors.
-- The meaning of life is to maintain and grow information against disorder.
+- The meaning (cause and effect) of life is to maintain and grow information against disorder.
-- Consciousness is high dimensional information processing.
+- Consciousness is higher dimensional information processing projected down to our body.
 Like casting a shadow, some information is lost, but the source of the shadow is more complex.
 - By maximizing the "density" of conscious experience we maximize the meaning of life.
 By directing its value we maximize value.
 - Biological life is limited by the bounds of evolution and fitness.
 - Beyond instinct (the reptilian brain), feeling (the limbic emotional brain), and rationality (the neocortex), there is artificial intelligent life which is unbounded by evolution and can maximize energy usage towards complexity and conscious experience density.

 ---